LizChe/organism-java-improved-sequences-augmented/README.md

 # Organism Java Improved Sequences Augmented

 ### Java.
 Enhanced.
+Evolution never over.

 ![Duke](src/main/resources/media/images/duke.png)

 This is the presentation about new additions in Java.
 Versions included are: Java 9, Java 10 and Java 11 LTS.
 Java 12 and Java 13 are omitted.
 Slides can be found in `resources/presentation` directory